nxt-dev/nxt-dev.github.io/docs/user_docs/docs/install.md

 - Conda is best installed via [miniconda](https://docs.conda.io/en/latest/miniconda.html).
 We recommend **not** adding conda python to your system path and **not** making it your system python.
-- You can either clone the nxt source from [our repo](https://github.com/SunriseProductions/nxt) or download the desired [release](https://github.com/SunriseProductions/nxt/releases) source code zip and extract it.
+- You can either clone the nxt source from our [core repo](https://github.com/nxt-dev/nxt) / [editor repo](https://github.com/nxt-dev/nxt_editor) or download the desired
+ [core release](https://github.com/nxt-dev/nxt/releases) / [editor release](https://github.com/nxt-dev/nxt_editor/releases) source code zip and extract it.
 - Lets assume you place the source code at `C:/Projects/nxt`
 - Launch the **Anaconda Prompt** and install dependencies:
     `conda env create -f C:/Projects/nxt/nxt_env.yml`